sergiofgonzalez/grokking-scala/0-setting-up-shop/02-sbt-on-linux/01-hello-scala/README.md

 # 01 &mdash; Hello Scala
-> Hello World in Scala on Linux using SBT (Scala Build Tool)
+> Empty SBT project to test SBT and the Scala interpreter